 Each year, the School of Graduate Studies and the Graduate Students' Union (GSU) coordinate an interdisciplinary conference for graduate students and a keynote address in memory of Dr. Frederick A Aldrich (First Dean of Graduate Studies, 1970-87).

-The 2018 Aldrich Conference Committee cordially invites graduate from all disciplines to submit abstracts for presentations that address the theme of “Research as a Tool for Effecting Change".
+The 2019 Aldrich Conference Committee cordially invites graduate students from all disciplines to submit abstracts for presentations that address the theme of “Researchers As Innovators".
 The purpose of this conference is to bring students together from all disciplines to share their research with peers and community.

 Please submit a 250 word abstract on a project, paper or creative piece that you are working on or have completed during your academic work at Memorial.
-Abstracts can be submitted in the conference by using the below form.
-The final date for submission will be Saturday, February 10th, 2018.
+Abstracts can be submitted to the conference by using the form.
+The final date for submission will be Saturday, February 16th, 2019.
 Students will be placed into presentation streams for 15 minute oral presentations or poster presentations by the selection committee.
-The Aldrich Conference will be held during March 22nd to 23rd, 2018.
+The Aldrich Conference will be held during March 23rd to 24th, 2019.
 We look forward to hearing from you!